Starting Point for Addicts

 For Married Addicts:

-While groups are integral to a long term healing plan, the reality is that there will not be enough time in the groups to really dig into the personal roots of your addiction and past, and work toward identifying triggers, exploring wounds, and focusing on the unique challenges that you have struggled with.
-Without
+While groups are integral to a long term healing plan, the reality is that there will not be enough time in the groups to really dig into the personal roots of your addiction and past.
+Recovery also includes understanding the roots of addictive behavior in the context of your life and experiences.
+Childhood traumas are a leading cause of sexually addictive behaviors.
+Personal counseling will work toward identifying triggers, exploring wounds, and focusing on the unique challenges that you have struggled with.

-And as counselors allow you the setting to work on your personal struggles. and while sexual addiction is extremely prevalent, most counselors do not specialize in sexual addiction, and it can take quite a while to get past issues identified.
-The workshops are a warp jump for addicts.
-It's professionals who deal with addicts as their main focus, and who have identified the trends and tendencies that most addicts share.
-They also have tools, resources, and training to help addicts get to the root of their struggles, and break down some of those barriers that may have hindered successful recovery in their past.
-Even those who have been to counseling for years marvel at things they have taken away from the workshops, and we highly encourage everyone to join one, as it is a massive help in ensuring future success.
+While counselors allow you the setting to work on your personal struggles, many counselors do not specialize in sexual addiction recovery.
+Even with specialist, personal counseling can take time to discover and deal with root causes.
+This is where the workshop can be a dynamic jump start to successful recovery.
+UG workshops are conducted by trained professionals who deal with addiction as their main focus.
+They have also identified the trends and tendencies that most addicts share.
+UG Workshop leaders also have tools, resources, and training to help addicts get to the root of their struggles, and break down some of those barriers that may have hindered successful recovery in their past.
+Even those who have been to counseling for years marvel at things they have taken away from the workshops.
+We highly encourage everyone to attend. (click here for more info on workshops)

 Faithful and True Ministries (Minnesota) - Workshops for male addicts, spouses, and couples.

-Bethesda Workshops (Nashville, Tennessee) - Workshops for teen, men, and women addicts; spouses; and couples.
+Bethesda Workshops (Nashville, TN) - Workshops for teen, men, and women addicts; spouses; and couples.